Child star Alyssa Milano appeared on MSNBC Wednesday to discuss politics — that albatross around the neck of many a star’s Mariner.

 “Actress and activist Alyssa Milano” was asked her thoughts on President Trump’s Kavanaugh-related comment Tuesday that it’s “a scary time for young men in America when you can be guilty of something that you may not be guilty of. … You could be somebody that was perfect your entire life, and somebody could accuse you of something. … And you’re automatically guilty.
 And in this realm, you are truly guilty until proven innocent.”

-Trump is right.
-Despite a complete lack of evidence, Kavanaugh has already lost his teaching career (see here).
+Trump is right — despite an absence of evidence, Kavanaugh has already lost his teaching career (see here).

 Alyssa responded with a statement of rage: